 Melasma is a condition that causes dark coloured patches on the skin.
 It is usually found on the face.
 Although it can affect anyone, melasma is more common in women.
 It is particularly likely to occur during times of significant hormonal shifts such as pregnancy or menopause.

 Oestrogen and progesterone, have been linked to melanin production.
 Melanin is the pigment responsible for the colour of our skin, hair and eyes.
-It is produced by melanocytes, the pigment producing cells in the skin, which are influenced by oestrogen and progesterone.
-When these hormones decrease, as they do during menopause, the melanocytes may overreact and produce excess melanin in certain areas.
+It is produced by melanocytes, the pigment producing cells in the skin, which are affected by oestrogen and progesterone.
+When these hormones decrease, as they do during menopause, the melanocytes may over react and produce excess melanin in certain areas.
 This results in the dark patches characteristic of melasma.
 Furthermore, melasma is also often exacerbated by sun exposure.
 This is because UV light from the sun can also stimulate melanocytes.
 During menopause, as the skin thins and loses some of its natural sun protection, it can become more susceptible to the effects of UV light, which can further exacerbate melasma.

 Treatments for Menopause Skin Changes